Our self-paced Private and self-paced Commercial ground school classes use an online, self-paced delivery system, so you may start during any day.

 We do not guarantee employment.
 However, we have established a large network of graduates and program supporters across Canada who work with us to help find jobs for suitable candidates.
 Most graduates who have the right work ethics and are willing to relocate will find entry level aviation jobs very quickly.
-Check out our PAC members and Testimonials pages.
+Check out our Testimonials page.

 Students who complete the full commercial training program with us, may be offered instructor training through a bond process.
 This is offered only to a very select few who meet our high standards, and is usually restricted to students who have completed the full Commercial Aviation Diploma program.
 We do not sponsor non-SIFC students for instructor training, but we do provide instructor training at competitive rates for non-SIFC program graduates.